Many developers like to omit binaries from their source control repository. This can be beneficial in multiple ways:

 In order to use the command line based approach with existing build servers, such as Team Foundation Build, it's often desirable to wrap the command line in a regular MSBuild project as this has the following advantages:

-This approach differs from the MSBuild-Integrated Package Restore as this doesn't run while building the sources.
-Instead, it runs this before anything else is being built.
+This approach differs from the MSBuild-Integrated Package Restore as this doesn't run while building the sources but instead it runs this before anything else is built.

-You can find a more detailed walkthrough here.
+You can find a more detailed walkthrough on the Package Restore with Team Foundation Build.

 Prior to NuGet 2.7, an MSBuild-Integrated Package Restore approach was used and promoted.
 While this approach is still available, the NuGet team suggests using the Automatic Package Restore and Command-Line Package Restore instead.